 Health workers are heroes to those in their care.
-As the rest of the world has stayed home, gathering only outdoors and maintaining a safe distance to avoid the deadly COVID-19 virus, health workers have courageously remained at the epicenter of need and care.
+Nothing has made that more clear than the COVID-19 virus, which health workers have courageously battled by choosing to remain at the epicenter of need and care.
 They pull double shifts, brave unknown conditions and fight for the health and well-being of the people who entrust them with their lives.

-We must also remember that the health workers who ensure the survival of children and families in the world's toughest places are especially vulnerable.
-Because they never stop, UNICEF has been able to meet the needs of 2.8 billion people around the world in 2020.
-But they need our help, and thanks to the ongoing training and tools UNICEF and partners like J&J provide, they will get the support they need to continue caring for others and for themselves.
+Some of those most at risk are the health workers who ensure the survival of children and families in the world's toughest places.
+The more than 3 million health workers UNICEF has trained in COVID-19 infection prevention and control since the pandemic began have never stopped working to provide lifesaving services.
+But they need our help, and thanks to the ongoing training and tools UNICEF and partners like J&J provide, they will get that support so they can continue caring for others and for themselves.

 "I have been a lifelong believer that health workers are heroes living among us, because I had proof at home," says Vice Chairman of the Executive Committee at Johnson & Johnson and UNICEF USA Board Member Joaquin Duato, who grew up with a mother who was a midwife and a grandmother, a pharmacist.
 "So, even before the coronavirus stopped the world in its tracks, my family’s rich history of serving on the front lines helped me appreciate all that health workers do.
 That’s why I am so proud of Johnson & Johnson and UNICEF’s 35-year partnership to support health workers as they provide lifesaving care for mothers and children worldwide."

-In a year when health workers are making unprecedented sacrifices, UNICEF and J&J have teamed up to strengthen health systems that support them.
-From donating funds and hygiene supplies to providing psychosocial support, J&J is playing a pivotal role in UNICEF's response in India, Thailand, Philippines, Liberia, Serbia, Croatia, Egypt, Zimbabwe, Brazil and Indonesia.
+Because the COVID-19 pandemic has called upon health workers to make unprecedented sacrifices, UNICEF and J&J are dedicated to strengthening the health systems that support them.
+From donating funds and hygiene supplies to providing psychosocial support, J&J is playing a pivotal role in UNICEF's response in India, Thailand, the Philippines, Liberia, Serbia, Croatia, Egypt, Zimbabwe, Brazil and Indonesia.